alxjpzmn/doughbox/README.md

 `performance`: this takes a while to run and calculates your return for the portfolio as such plus each present and past position within it.
 It also benchmarks it against the S&P 500 if you've set a FRED API Token.
 Once you've run it, it will also be shown in the web interface.

 `taxation`: also takes a while to run and will output your realized gains and losses, dividends, interest etc. using perpetual WAC.
-It will also display dividend aequivalents using OeKB data and withholding tax calc using Austrian tax rates and withheld tax from brokerage statements.
+It will also display dividend aequivalents using OeKB data and withheld tax from brokerage statements.

 `api`: the command to run the web server that serves both the web frontend and the API.
 The docker container automatically runs this.